Hollywood Stars (band): 2018–present: Reformation and further releases

 In the summer of 2018, original members Phares, Rae, De Fuentes and Rummans met at the Rainbow Bar and Grill to discuss the future of the band.
 It was agreed that the band would rehearse in Los Angeles, and Phares would rehearse with them when he was in town and fill in by rehearsing to tapes.
 The band added Chezz Monroe as second guitarist and played their first show at The Bootleg Theatre November 18.

 The band signed to Burger Records in 2019.
 The label released Sound City, the original 1976 demo album produced by Neil Merryweather, on August 23.
 Shindig! rated Sound City 4 out of 5 stars and complimented the album's "raunchy rockers and crowd-pleasing anthems," while AllMusic rated the album 3 1/2 out of 5 stars and referred to the album as "top-notch power pop."

 The band performed at the Whisky a Go Go on July 18, 2019, and recorded the show.
 Initially planning to release the Whisky a Go Go recording as a live album with Burger Records, the band ended their affiliation with the label upon learning of the scandal surrounding the label.
 The band signed with Golden Robot Records in mid-2020, who then released the Whisky a Go Go recording as Live at the Sunset Strip on October 29, 2021.
 They followed this in March 2023 with an EP of new material entitled Still Around.

 In 2023, the band announced the addition of guitarists George Keller in April and Jeff Jourard, the latter formerly of The Motels, in June.
 The two guitarists replaced departing members Chezz Monroe and Ruben De Fuentes.
 The band played The Redwood Bar and Grill on June 21, and the show was reviewed favorably by the LA Weekly.

+In June of 2024, the band released their first studio album of new material in 47 years, Starstruck.
+Shindig! magazine gave the album a 5-star review calling it "...the best powerpop album of the year to date."
+Musoscribe declared, "Thirteen songs (plus a couple of alt versions) are all killer and no filler."